 - Receiving a Federal Pell Grant

 - Applying for a study abroad of at least 3 weeks, eligible for credit at UChicago.

-Application materials: Please submit your transcript and the following essays: Statement of Purpose (7,000 characters), Community Impact (6,000 characters), and if applying for a Critical Need Language Award, submit an additional essay (2,000 characters).
+Application materials: Please submit your transcript, Statement of Purpose (7,000 characters) and two Community Impact essays (each 3,000 characters).
+If you are applying for a Critical Need Language Award, submit an additional essay (2,000 characters).

 UChicago resources and support: A comprehensive Gilman Scholarship webinar is available via CCRF Resource Library.
 Please watch the whole session, with a focus on essays.
 Once you develop and write your essays, email Sandra Zupan to schedule an appointment at least 3 weeks ahead of March 2.
 During the meeting you will obtain detailed feedback and suggestions for further revisions.